-The Display block, at the far right of the model window, displays the symbol error rate (SER), the total number of errors, and the total number of symbols processed during the simulation.
+The Display Figure block, at the far right of the model window, displays the bit error rate (BER), the total number of errors, and the total number of symbols processed during the simulation.

 Constellation for 256-ary QAM

-When you run the model, a new window appears, displaying a scatter plot of the modulated signal with added noise, as shown in the following figure.
+When you run the model, a new window appears, displaying a scatter plot of the modulated signal with added noise.
+For a high EbN0 setting, the phase noise impairment is apparent as shown in this figure.